neerajk555/SQL-Training-exercise/module-03-data-types-functions/04-Paired-Programming.md

 # Paired Programming: Data Cleanup Lab (30 min)

+**Beginner Tip:** Pair programming helps you learn from each other!
+The driver explains their thinking out loud (this solidifies learning).
+The navigator catches mistakes early.
+Switch roles so both people practice each skill.
+Be supportive and curious!

 Roles
 - Driver: Types SQL, narrates approach.
 - Navigator: Reviews logic, checks edge cases, and asks clarifying questions.